Clinical Genetic Molecular Biologist Scientist License

 ASCP certification for Technologist in Molecular Biology is approved by the Department for CLS genetic molecular biologist licensure on or after October 23, 2009.

 Applicants who are ASCP certified before the above date must re-take the certifying examination.
+Please note that the International ASCP Certification version is not acceptable.
+The U.S. Certification is required for this license.

 Failure to pass the written certification examination two times requires a waiting period of one year before taking the exam again.
 A third failure requires a two year wait.
 Thereafter, the examination may not be taken more frequently than once in two years.